progund/adhd/README.md

 DESCRIPTION
    adhd.sh assists you with:
-      Download files:
+      Download and reads out information from files on an Android Device:
       * databases from an emulated device (or rooted physical device)
       * serialized files (using Juneday's ObjectCache) Manage (and visualise) downloaded files:
-      * databases are presented in HTML
+      * databases are presented in HTML and TXT
+      * serialized are presented in TXT
 LOG
    adhd.sh logs to file $LOG_FILE (currently set to /home/hesa/.adhd.log)